Stretching: Static stretching

 The simplest static stretches are static–passive stretches, according to research findings.
 This brings the joint to its end range of motion and hold it there using external forces.
 There are more advanced forms of static stretching, such as proprioceptive neuromuscular facilitation (PNF), which involves both active muscle contractions and passive external forces.
+PNF stretching utilizes an aspect of neuromuscular reeducation, which may yield better results than regular static stretching in terms of induced strength.
 PNF stretching may involve contracting either the antagonist muscles, agonist muscles, or both (CRAC).
+The efficacy of PNF stretching and its recommendation of use may be dependent on stretching-to-performance duration.

 Effectiveness

 Stretching has been found both effective and ineffective based on its application for treatment.

 Although many people engage in stretching before or after exercise, the medical evidence has shown this has no meaningful benefit in preventing specifically muscle soreness.
 It may reduce the lactic acid build up in the muscles, making the next workout more bearable.

-Stretching does not appear to reduce the risk of injury during exercises, except perhaps for runners.
-There is some evidence that pre-exercise stretching may increase athletes' range of movement.
-Also studies highlight that a structured calf stretching programme increases ankle joint dorsiflexion showing that these type of stretching exercises can be employed for first line conservative management of ankle equinus.
+Stretching does not appear to reduce the risk of injury during exercises, except perhaps a dynamic warm-up for runners.
+While running places extreme stress loads on the joints, static stretching can help to improve joint flexibility.
+However, this has not been proven to reduce risk of injury in the runners.
+A dynamic (stretching) warm up has been shown to help overall running performance.

-There are different positives and negatives for the two main types of stretching: static and dynamic.
-Static stretching is better at creating a more intense stretch because it is able to isolate a muscle group better.
-But this intensity of stretching may hinder one's athletic performance because the muscle is being overstretched while held in this position and, once the tension is released, the muscle will tend to tighten up and may actually become weaker than it was previously.
-Also, the longer the duration of static stretching, the more exhausted the muscle becomes.
-This type of stretching has been shown to have negative results on athletic performance within the categories of power and speed.
-However, to be able to do usual daily activities, a certain amount of range of motion is needed from each muscle.
-For example, the calf muscles are one of the muscle groups that have the most need for adequate flexibility since they are deeply related to normal lower limb function.
-When the goal is to increase flexibility, the most commonly used technique is stretching.
-Chronic static stretching was shown to increase range of motion of Dorsiflexion or bringing one's foot closer to their shin by an average of 5.17 degrees in healthy individuals versus 3.77 degrees when solely using ballistic stretching.
+Delayed onset muscle soreness, also known as DOMS, typically arises 48 hours after an exercise bout.
+Stretching before or after the exercise did not show any significant benefits in the onset of DOMS.